CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/main-app/README.md

-# Profiles Examples Main App
+# Profiles Examples Main Application

-For building and running see parent ../README.md
+For instructions building and running see parent the [README.md](../README.md).
+This example is structured as CLI application with all other examples as subcommands.
+In addition, all (local) resources and data used by the examples are defined in this module.

 ## Main App Layout
-* src/main/resources/spark-conf/logback.xml controls the logging
+* The logging configuration for this project is controlled by the [logback.xml](./src/main/resources/logback.xml) file.
+* The Local Catalog contents are defined in the [spec/](src/main/resources/spec) folder.
+* Datasets for Connections are in the [data/](src/main/resources/data) folder.
+* The `python/` directory contains the spark-submit wrapper used for running our application in a docker container (see `Dockerfile`).